Jayesh0706/notes/Docker Interview Questions.md

     - Don’t run unnecessary things in privileged mode.
 And in your pod specs, drop capabilities your container doesn’t need, run as non-root if possible (SecurityContext).

-- **Logging and Monitoring:** Implement centralized logging (e.g., EFK stack or a cloud logging service) and monitoring (Prometheus, etc.).
-Use liveness counts, etc., as signals.
+- **Logging and Monitoring:** ==Implement centralized logging (e.g., EFK stack or a cloud logging service) and monitoring (Prometheus, etc.).== Use liveness counts, etc., as signals.
 Kubernetes emits events and metrics (via metrics-server for basic CPU/memory, and via cAdvisor for more).
 Set up alerts for issues like CrashLoopBackOff or node not-ready, etc.

 - **Readiness during Deployments:** Ensure your readiness probes truly reflect readiness, so that rolling updates don’t kill all old pods before new ones are ready.
 This prevents downtime.